ahmed14420/Healthcare-SQL-Analysis-Project.sql/README.md

 ## 🚀 How to Use

 1. Open SQL Server Management Studio (SSMS)
-2. Run `schema.sql` to create the database structure
+2. Run `Healthcare SQL Analysis Project.sql` to create the database structure
-3. Import or load `data.csv` into the tables
+3. Import or load `healthcare_dataset.csv` into the tables
 4. Execute SQL queries
 5. Open `Healthcare_SQL_Project.pdf` to view outputs